Mohamed-Waled/webSite/README.md

 - Semantic HTML5 markup
 - CSS custom properties
+- SASS
 - Flexbox
 - Grid
 - CSS Media Queries
 - Normalize
 - Font Awesome
 - Visual Studio Code

+### Planing To

+- Upgrade it by Adding Some Features Using JavaScript
+- Upgrade it by Using React
+- Upgrade it by Adding Dark Mode
+- Upgrade it by Adding Another Language

 ## Author